Barbara Ingram School for the Arts: Additional performances

 In the summer of 2010 thirty-seven vocalists traveled to New York City to perform in Eric Whitacre's Paradise Lost: Shadows and Wings at Carnegie Hall.

 The dance department has also traveled to perform at the Orange Bowl.

 In 2010, the choral ensemble had the opportunity to sing as the backup choir for Todd Rundgren's fall tour.

 The Barbara Ingram Music Theatre Ensemble, the "Phantasmics", performed at Downtown Disney in Orlando Florida in the summer of 2011 and in Disney and Universal theme parks in 2012.

 There are many performances year-round at the school, including the yearly Holiday Spectacular, in which all disciplines participate.
 Performances have occurred in The Maryland Theatre, in the downstairs "Black Box" of the main building, and at other locations around the community.

 Mascot

 The Barbara Ingram school mascot is 'The Phantom,' alluding to the alleged ghost that haunts the lower level of the building and the adjacent Maryland Theater; the mascot is also a reference to their production of "The Phantom of the Opera" in 2011.
 The school colors are purple, black and silver.

-Notable alumni

-Barbara Ingram's first class graduated in 2010.
-Since then, the senior class sizes have grown significantly.
-Many Barbara Ingram Alumni are working in Los Angeles, New York City, Orlando, and other cities across the country by utilizing the art skills they learned at BISFA.
-Others have remained in Hagerstown and work in a variety of roles including public school teachers, legislative staffers for state representatives, and employees for Washington County and the Federal Government.